bocoup/gaia-notes/getting-started.md

 ```

 Note: `b2g-bin` requires that the path you give it to profile be a complete
 one.
-That means either one based off of the roo of the drive like
+That means either one based off of the root of the drive like
 `/path/to/gaia` or based off of your home folder `~/path/to/gaia`.
 A path like
 `../gaia/profile` will fail.